Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_sanitizer.md

 Optional:

+- `allow_all_conversation_history` (Boolean) If false, will ignore all previous chat messages from the conversation history.
+Default: true
 - `anonymize` (List of String) List of types to be anonymized.
 Default: ["all_and_credentials"]
 - `block_if_detected` (Boolean) Whether to block requests containing PII data.
 Default: false
 - `custom_patterns` (Attributes List) List of custom patterns to be used for anonymization (see [below for nested schema](#nestedatt--config--custom_patterns))